ctroein/octavvs/README.md

 OCCTAVS needs a working Python 3 environment with various packages.
 The easiest way to get this is through the Conda package management system.

-Download and install the Python 3.7 version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Download and install the Python 3.7 (or later) version of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 There are some platform-specific differences during installation:

 * On **Windows**: The default options are good (no need to have Conda modify your path).